-- 1 Intel® I210 PCI Express Gigabit Ethernet Controller - 1 Intel® I217 Gigabit Ethernet Phy - 3 Intel® WG82574L PCI Express Gigabit Ethernet Controllers (for EC510/EC511-HD only)
+- Intel® I210 PCI Express Gigabit Ethernet Controller - Intel® I217 Gigabit Ethernet Phy

 The LAN ports allow the system board to connect to a local area network by means of a network hub.

 Configure the onboard LAN in the Chipset menu ("PCH-IO Configuration" submenu) of the BIOS.
 Refer to chapter 7 for more information.